North Korea–United States relations: Six-party talks

 In early 2003, multilateral talks were proposed to be held among the six most relevant parties aimed at reaching a settlement through diplomatic means.
 North Korea initially opposed such a process, maintaining that the nuclear dispute was purely a bilateral matter between themselves and the United States.
 However, under pressure from its neighbors and with the active involvement of China, North Korea agreed to preliminary three-party talks with China and the United States in Beijing in April 2003.

 After this meeting, North Korea then agreed to six-party talks, between the United States, North Korea, South Korea, China, Japan, and Russia.
 The first round of talks were held in August 2003, with subsequent rounds being held at regular intervals.
 After 13 months of freezing talks between the fifth round's first and second phases, North Korea returned to the talks.
 This behavior was in retaliation for the US's action of freezing offshore North Korean bank accounts in Macau.
 In early 2005, the US government told its East Asia allies that Pyongyang had exported nuclear material to Libya.
 This backfired when Asian allies discovered that the US government had concealed the involvement of Pakistan; a key U.S. ally was the weapon's middle man.
 In March 2005, Condoleezza Rice had to travel to East Asia in an effort to repair the damage.

 The third phase of the fifth round of talks held on February 8, 2007, concluded with a landmark action-for-action agreement.
 Goodwill by all sides has led to the US unfreezing all of the North Korean assets on March 19, 2007.

-As of October 11, 2008, North Korea has agreed to all U.S. nuclear inspection demands, and the Bush Administration responded by removing North Korea from a terrorism blacklist despite the American government threatening to end negotiations.
+As of October 11, 2008, North Korea has agreed to all U.S. nuclear inspection demands, and the Bush administration responded by removing North Korea from a terrorism blacklist despite the American government threatening to end negotiations.

-Resurgence of hostilities

-Starting in late August 2008, North Korea allegedly resumed its nuclear activities at the Yongbyon nuclear facility, apparently moving equipment and nuclear supplies back onto the facility grounds.
-Since then, North Korean activity at the facility has steadily increased, with North Korea threatening Yongbyon's possible reactivation.

-North Korea has argued that the U.S. has failed to fulfill its promises in the disarmament process, having not removed the country from its "State Sponsors of Terrorism" list or sent the promised aid to the country.
-The U.S. has recently stated that it will not remove the North from its list until it has affirmed that North Korea will push forward with its continued disarmament.
-North Korea has since barred IAEA inspectors from the Yongbyon site, and the South has claimed that the North is pushing for the manufacture of a nuclear warhead.
-The North has recently conducted tests on short-range missiles.
-The U.S. is encouraging the resumption of six-party talks.